CROSS-COUNTRY COMPARATIVE CASE STUDIES TUTORIAL (2024)

 Theoretical basis

-1) Integrate what others have done / said
+1) Integrating what others have done / said

 2) Criticising previous works

-⦿ When using exhaust data: have a ground truth and thick description (can help the researcher understand the social phenomena at play) (Bjerre-Nielsen & Glavind, 2022, p.
+• Having ground truth and thick description when using exhaust data can help the researcher understand the social phenomena at play (Bjerre-Nielsen & Glavind, 2022, p.
 3)

 RESEARCH DESIGN